 As we age, our metabolism naturally slows down, and maintaining a healthy weight can become a challenge.
 Even light exercise helps increase metabolism and build muscle mass.
 This will make it easier to burn calories and lose weight!

-Reduce the Impact of Chronic Illness
+Reduce the Impact of Chronic Illness in Older Adults

 People who maintain physical activity tend to have improved digestive and immune system function, healthier blood pressure readings, and improved bone density.
 Regular physical activity has also shown to produce a lower risk of Alzheimer’s disease, diabetes, heart disease, obesity, osteoporosis, and certain cancers.

-Enhance Flexibility, Mobility, and Balance
+Injury Prevention Through Enhanced Flexibility, Mobility, and Balance

 Regular exercise will improve your strength, posture, and flexibility.
 This will lead to improved balance and coordination, reducing the risk of falls.
 Strength training can even help alleviate the symptoms of chronic conditions such as arthritis.

-Strengthen the Brain and Body
+Strengthen the Brain and Body as You Age

 Another added benefit of regular physical activity is improved sleep.
 Regular exercise can help you fall asleep more quickly, sleep more deeply, and wake feeling more energetic and refreshed.
 Hendricks County’s rate of physical inactivity may be as high as 26%, but there are steps you can take to help lower that statistic.